-Planning for this year’s trip to Iceland in April has been a lot easier because we already know what to expect and we know what we want to see and where, how to get there and so on.
+Having been to Iceland before, we already know what to expect and what we want to see, where to go, how to get there and so on.
 Well, at least we kind of know what to expect.
-We’ve never been to Iceland in April before and googling “Iceland in April” didn’t really yield in anything that satisfied my curiosity (I tend to trust independent reviews from other travellers more, but here’s a summary from a hotel chain), or that basically said “go to Iceland in April, it’s the best time ever!” which is what I’d really like to hear. ;-)
+We’ve never been to Iceland in April before and googling “Iceland in April” didn’t really bring any results that could satisfy my curiosity or that basically said “go to Iceland in April, it’s the best time ever!” which is what I’d really like to hear. ;-)

-I did find out that in April we’ll have dayight between 6 in the morning and 9 in the evening (13 hours of daylight at the beginning of the month and 16 by the end), the temperature will be hovering between 0 to 5° Celsius (32-41° F), and the weather could be either snowy or rainy, depending on our luck.
+I did find out that in April there’ll be daylight between 6 in the morning and 9 in the evening (13 hours of daylight at the beginning of the month and 16 by the end), the temperature will be hovering between 0 to 5° Celsius (32-41° F), and the weather could be either snowy or rainy, depending on our luck.
 Doesn’t sound too bad to me.
 I think I can handle that!
 (Full disclosure: I’m Canadian and used to cold, wintry weather.)
-Trying to pack light, however, is going to be a big pain in the butt since I will need to pack a bulky winter coat (the wind is brutal in Iceland so, even though it doesn’t seem that cold, a good winter coat is still needed to stay warm), which I doubt I will ever need in Paris.
+Trying to pack light, however, is going to be a big pain in the butt since I will need to pack my bulky winter coat (the wind is brutal in Iceland; it may not seem that cold, but trust me, packing a good winter coat is always a good idea), which I doubt I will ever need in Paris.
 But I’ll worry about it later.

 Oh, did I say Paris?
 Well, you might have heard that if you fly with Icelandair, you are entitled to a free stopover in Iceland for up to 7 nights.
 Our plan is to spend a week in Paris, France first (because I would like to know what the fuss about Paris in the springtime is all about; have you been?), and then we’re going to do the one week stopover in Iceland on our way back.